Ultimate Guide to Heavy Brows, Deep Furrows, and Eyebrow Sagging

 Injections of Botox®, Xeomin® and Dysport® work to block nerve signals to muscles, which then help to reduce the look of frown lines between the brows.
 The improvement that the injections can bring to the glabellar lines and dynamic forehead wrinkles can also prevent wrinkles before they even form.
 However, incorrect placement of the injections can make brows droop and cause a heavy brow look.
 That makes it essential to visit an expert injector for your injection needs.

-According to Dr. Adam Scheiner, the small forehead muscle areas and brow locations where injectables such as Botox®, Xeomin®, or Dysport® are popularly injected are the same muscles used for pulling the brows in a downward position.
+The small forehead muscle areas and brow locations where injectables such as Botox®, Xeomin®, or Dysport® are popularly injected are the same muscles used for pulling the brows in a downward position.
 Therefore, it helps to visit an injection expert who understands how to properly use injectables to improve horizontal forehead lines.

 Xeomin® is comprised of solely botulinum toxin type A, while Botox® and Dysport® contain other additives that require the substances to be refrigerated before use.